 This is a post that has been sitting in my mind for a little while now.
 I have re-written it many times and changed the title even more.
 I’ve even debated whether or not to hit publish on it.
-Fact of the matter is that I want to get more real on this blog and this is about as real as it gets.
+The fact of the matter is that I want to get more real on this blog and this is about as real as it gets.

 I still remember when a close friend of mine told me they thought I might have depression.
 It was my second year at Bible College and I remember trying to make light of the situation but all the while thinking about how that made sense.
 It’s not that I felt depressed necessarily but I didn’t feel happy and I had a lot of the symptoms.
 That was the first time that the way I felt was given a name.
 I had felt that way for a long time.

 I pinpoint the changing time being when I was in grade 6.
-Memories from my childhood are spotty, there aren’t a whole lot, but I do remember my grade 6 teacher taking me out into the hallway to ask me if I was okay.
+Memories of my childhood are spotty, there isn’t a whole lot, but I do remember my grade 6 teacher taking me out into the hallway to ask me if I was okay.
 He had noticed that I never smiled and wanted to know why.
 I don’t remember what I said but I do know that I didn’t give a reason.
 There wasn’t a reason, I just didn’t feel the need to smile.

 I did go through a dark time in my teen years, I struggled with making and keeping friends because I really wasn’t interested in a lot of what they were.
 I didn’t want to go to parties, I didn’t want to drink, I didn’t really want to be social or be around people.
 The closest friends that I had from grade 6-12 were those who were actually a lot like me.
 Looking back I see that while we were quite different, we were still a lot alike.
 We were all dealing with something and connected because we didn’t have to put on that happy face and pretend like everything was okay.
 We could just be.
 Looking back on some of those years I would definitely say that I was struggling with depression.